You definitely know it, but you probably never knew it had a name.

 Right?
 You know what we’re talkin' about.

 Hardpan occurs when the oil from your skin transfers onto the powder.
 This creates a thin, hardened film on the top layer of your pressed powder, which makes it impossible to get to the soft powder underneath.
+This happens to all pressed powders, regardless of how much you spent on it, but don't worry, we will show you how to prevent it and how to fix the hardpan if it does happen.

 The oil from your skin can be transferred through your brush, applicator or your fingers, so if you've been using your fingers to apply your makeup, it's always good practice to wash your hands prior to application.
 Not only will this remove excess oils from your fingers, but it will also remove bacteria.
 Learn why finger application can be a superior makeup application method.